gooddata/gooddata-ruby/_posts/2014-01-02-tutorial-part-3-loading-data.markdown

 {% endhighlight %}

 Done.
-After a minute or two data should be in the project.
+After a minute or two, data should be in the project.

 ###What is going on?

-To dispel the magic a little notice how we are referring to the `blueprint` variable.
-This is prepared for us by the jack in command who found out the model description in model.rb and built for us an interactive model.
+Notice the `blueprint` variable.
+This variable is prepared for us by the `jack_in` command, which discovered the model description in `model.rb` and built for us an interactive model.

+If we had not used the `jack_in` command, we would have needed to create this reference to an interactive model ourselves.
 Had we written the program ourselves we would have to take of it ourselves.

-We can query the mode in various ways one of which is asking for specific datasets through `get_dataset` method.
+The model can be queried in various ways, one of which is to ask for specific datasets through the `get_dataset` method:

 {% highlight ruby %}
 devs = blueprint.get_dataset("devs")
 {% endhighlight %}

-Once we have hold of the dataset.
-We can load the data into it.
-One of the ways how we can load data is by providing a path to file.
+After we have acquired the dataset, we can load the data into it.
+You may reference a path to file:

 {% highlight ruby %}
 devs.upload("data/devs.csv")
 {% endhighlight %}

-Now exit the interactive session by typing `exit`.
+To exit the interactive session, enter `exit`.

 ##What did you learn
-You have just seen how easy it is to load data into a project.
-We will show other ways in the future but it iwll be just a variation on what you have seen.
+You have just learned how easy it is to load data into a project.
+Later, we will reveal other ways, but these are just variations on what you have already learned.

 ##Where to go next
-Next section we will validate that the data are indeed in the project and create our first metric.
+In the next section, we validate that data is indeed in the project, and we create our first metric.